No Credit Card Sales Outside of United States of America

 As in any other competitive activity the most serious players use the very best equipment they can find.

-The new system allows the call to be taken apart and put back together again blindfolded.
+The 2015 system allows the call to be taken apart and put back together again blindfolded.
 If you need to clean the call, replace reed, change tone or for whatever reason need to take it apart - not a problem.
-The new guts will reassemble exactly as they were at the shop.
-No need to be a tuning "guru".
-If you've never assembled a call in your life, you'll have no trouble with the 2013 system.

 RedBone calls are built for sound and the ideas involved with that vary considerably fromthe rest of the callmaking indutry.
 The 40 years of hunting, guiding and "tricking out" calls that are a part of RedBone's design came from is a combination of the backporch and Computer Numerical Control approaches.